SVETLANA MARAS

 All rights reserved

-RADIO CONCERT NO.1 Live performance for EMS Synthi 100 and computer, 2018
+Live performance WITH EMS Synthi 100, 2018

 Composed and performed for the re-opening of Radio Belgrade's Electronic studio

-Premiered on Radio-television Serbia, March 2018
+Premiered at Radio-television Serbia, March 2018

 This piece was made for the purpose of the official opening of the Electronic Studio Radio Belgrade, on March 2 2018.
 The performance took place in Electronic Studio and it was broadcast on national radio and TV simultaneously.
 The audience could follow this and the rest of the program, live in one of the Radio Belgrade's studios.